MixinNetwork/mixin/doc/mixin-kernel-technical-paper.md

 | Maximum pending acceptance period | 7 days |
 | Delay before a non-genesis accepted node can sign ordinary snapshots | More than 12 hours |

-The 50-node membership cap leaves headroom below the 64 indexes available in the current collective-signature mask.
+The 50-node membership cap leaves headroom below the 64 indexes available in the collective-signature mask.

 ### 6.3 One chain per node

-Every Kernel process tracks a `Chain` object for each current or historically relevant node.
+Every Kernel process tracks a `Chain` object for each active or historically relevant node.
 Each chain maintains:

-- the current cache round and preceding final round;
+- the active cache round and preceding final round;
 - recent round history and external-link positions;
 - pending and finalized snapshot queues;
 - collective-signature aggregators, verifiers, commitments, and responses;